 We leave the restaurant being really amazed in this way to experience that Japan apparently is still predominantly a cash-based society.
-So even if we are in electronic Tokyo, the evident reluctance to pay electronically is widespread.
+So even if we are in electronic Tokyo, there is obviously a reluctance to pay electronically.

 The otaku industry prevails.
 Otaku is the Japanese term for people with a special interest in a subject.
 A fan of something.
 Today, there is a whole subculture around the otaku concept.
 Originally, it was related to anime and manga and their characters.
 With time it has been extended to comprise all obsessive interests within any kind of passion – manga and anime just being a particular one.
 One typical way to live out the otaku enthusiasm is to buy the small otaku items in the gachapon vending machines or in the otaku stores to be found on nearly any street corner or tiny shop.

 Especially Akihabara has turned into a centre for devoted otakus.
-We spot the gachapon vending machines everywhere to an extent that it occurs to us that it has become a new sport in Tokyo!
-It is reasonable to believe that the otaku industry has gradually taken a bit over in Akihabara.
+We spot the gachapon vending machines everywhere!
+Seemingly, the otaku industry has gradually taken over in Akihabara.
 For many years it was the unique electronic devices, not to be found anywhere else, that dominated in the electric town.
-Probably Akihabara’s role in featuring a uniqueness of electronics has been continuously reduced over the last years with today’s online opportunities to buy all kinds of stuff.
+Akihabara’s role in featuring a uniqueness of electronics has been continuously reduced over the last years with today’s online opportunities to buy all kinds of stuff.

 Today Akihabara is therefore a lot more than ‘electronic Tokyo’.
 It is a centre of anime and manga, otaku items and a whole world of entertainment, gaming and fantasy universes.